-Covid-19 variants could fuel another surge.
+COVID-19 variants could fuel another surge.
 Fauci says we have two powerful tools against them - Local News 8

 “Don’t travel,” Walensky said during a JAMA livestream Wednesday, highlighting the advice is especially important because of the circulation of variants.
 “We really, really would advocate for not traveling right now.”

-Walensky was asked about whether there would be any guidance or recommendations from the CDC on Covid-19 testing prior to domestic flights.
+Asked about whether there would be any guidance from the CDC about COVID-19 testing prior to domestic flights, Walensky said the US does not kind of tests that would make that possible.

-“We don’t have the tests now to make that really easy and possible … for people who are trying to travel,” she said.
-“You shouldn’t be traveling anyway.”

-She said the agency is asking people to abide by traveling guidelines like quarantining and testing afterward as variants circulate and the country works to scale up its testing capacity.

-But the US has instead recently seen some of its busiest air travel days since the holidays.
+But the US has recently seen some of its busiest air travel days since the holidays.

 The TSA reported it screened more than 967,000 people at airports on Monday and a further 738,000 people on Tuesday.